- Robin Ticciati,

-For almost 70 years the Deutsches Symphonie-Orchester Berlin (DSO Berlin) has distinguished itself as one of Germany's leading orchestras.
+For more than 70 years the Deutsches Symphonie-Orchester Berlin (DSO Berlin) has distinguished itself as one of Germany's leading orchestras.
 The number of renowned music directors, the scope and variety of its work, and its particular emphasis on modern and contemporary music, makes the ensemble unique.
 Founded as the RIAS Symphony Orchestra in 1946, it was renamed the Radio Symphony Orchestra Berlin in 1956 and has borne its current name since 1993.

 The Deutsches Symphonie-Orchester Berlin is an ensemble of the Radio Orchestra and Choirs GmbH (roc berlin).
 The shareholders are Deutschlandradio, the Federal Republic of Germany, the State of Berlin and Radio Berlin-Brandenburg.

 Robin Ticciati has been Principal Conductor of the Scottish Chamber Orchestra since the 2009-10 season and Music Director of the Glyndebourne Festival Opera since the summer of 2014.
 He took up his position as Music Director of Deutsches Symphonie-Orchester...

 Robin Ticciati has been Principal Conductor of the Scottish Chamber Orchestra since the 2009-10 season and Music Director of the Glyndebourne Festival Opera since the summer of 2014.
 He took up his position as Music Director of Deutsches Symphonie-Orchester Berlin in September 2017.